swapnil-23/IIRS-PROJECT/README.md

 OBJECTIVE:  Semantic segmentation to detect and classify the types of objects found in these regions.

-OVERVIEW:   In this project I have used satellite image sgmentation model (SegNet) in order to classify the types of objects found in these regions.
+OVERVIEW:   In this project I have used satellite image segmentation model (SegNet) in order to classify the types of objects found in these regions.
 There are 2 band images in the given dataset format that is 3 band and 16 band images where the image format is GeoTiff format.

 The object types present in the geotiff format file are: